1coderookie/KobraGoNeoInsights/docs/tools.md

 ---

 ## Infrared Thermometer
 An infrared thermometer allows you to measure higher temperatures without touching the part you want to measure.
-It comes in handy when you want to check the temperature of the bed a t diffferent spots or when you want to check the temperature of the stepper motors.
+It comes in handy when you want to check the temperature of the bed a t different spots or when you want to check the temperature of the stepper motors.

 ![Infrared thermometer](assets/images/infrared-thermometer_web.jpg)